Rheumatoid Arthritis Swelling, Take Two

 - “Swelling does not have to be on the top of your hands.
 The other side is swollen.”

 Last week Dr. Perv told me “You have no kind of arthritis at all.
 You have no swelling.
 You claim to have pictures of swelling, but you have none.”
-I said, “My knees are swollen right now on the back-” “NO they are not!” he interrupted without ever looking at my knees.
+I said, “My knees are swollen right now-” “NO they are not!” he interrupted without ever looking at my knees.

 Note well: most “asymptomatic” patients have synovitis & bone edema